By Meryl J Williams

 Fisheries and aquaculture are important sectors of the economy and women are important if underappreciated economic actors in them.
 Despite this, economic studies in fisheries and aquaculture rarely address the gender dimension except in superficial terms, ignoring such factors as gender power relations and what work gets recognised as economic.
 Several disciplinary avenues exist for economic studies on women and gender, but not all are likely to take feminist approaches.

 One is orthodox or neoclassical economics.
 This field is the most common economic approach of mainstream fisheries economics.
 Presently it is virtually blind to gender and equity considerations.
 A second is feminist economics, a recognised heterodox economics approach.
-It also has been used little in the fish sectors but its feminist approaches do offer some promise.
+To date, its use in the fish sectors has been rather limited, but its feminist approaches offer promise

 In addition to mainstream and feminist economics, other disciplines have more commonly addressed gender and feminist inquiry in their economic sub-fields such as economic geography (MacLeavy et al 2016, Strauss 2020) and economic anthropology.
 The Commission on Gender and Geography of the International Geographical Union has been active for over 30 years supporting professional events and products that include feminist economic geography themes such as migration, labour, care work and development (Huang et al 2017).
 An example of feminist fisheries economic geography is the work carried out over several decades in Kerala fisheries by Holly Hapke, e.g., Hapke and Ayyankeril (2018).